raghav0818/SUTD-CALENDAR-BOT/README.md

 🚀 How to Use

-Run the script:
+1. Run the Script

-Windows: You can type python sutd_calendar_bot.py in cmd, or create a shortcut.
+Windows: Double-click run_bot.bat (if you made one) or type python sutd_calendar_bot.py in cmd.

 Mac: Run python3 sutd_calendar_bot.py in terminal.

-Login:
+2. Login

 Click "START LOGIN & SCAN".